-Accelerated B.A./J.D.
+Accelerated B.A./B.S. & J.D.
 Program with Albany Law School

 Russell Sage College and Albany Law School have partnered to offer a 3+3 Accelerated Law School program for entering first-year students and rising sophomore students who meet certain requirements.
-Selected students start at Albany Law School after their junior year at Russell Sage College.
-They receive a bachelor's degree from Russell Sage College at the end of their first year at Albany Law School, spend the normal three years there, then receive a juris doctorate (J.D.) law degree.
+Selected students start at Albany Law School after completion of their junior year at Russell Sage College.
+Students receive a bachelor's degree from Russell Sage College at the end of their first year at Albany Law School, spend the normal three years there, then receive a juris doctorate (J.D.) law degree.

 Who should apply to the six-year program?
-Student must be superior prospects to qualify for this program.
+Students must be superior prospects to qualify for this program.
 The admission committees at both Russell Sage College and Albany Law School use grade point average, class rank, SAT scores, and an essay or writing sample as criteria for admission.
 Russell Sage College and Albany Law School consider students with 1250 or above on the SAT and rank in the upper 10% of high school graduating class.

-Students may seek admission to the accelerated law program after completion of their first year at college.
-In this case, students must have maintained an excellent GPA during their first year of college level study in addition to the SAT and class rank requirements above.
 The standards for admission to the 3+3 Program are higher than for ordinary admission; failure to be accepted into this extremely competitive program does not mean that you should not plan to enter Russell Sage College with a plan to attend law school.

 How do you apply?
-Entering first-year students should tell the admissions counselor with whom they speak that they wish to apply to the 3+3 accelerated law program with Albany Law School.
-The admissions counselors will screen the admissions material and, if appropriate, send them to Albany Law School for a final decision.
+Entering first-year students should tell the Admission Counselor with whom they speak that they wish to apply to the 3+3 accelerated law program with Albany Law School.
+The admission counselors will screen the admission material and, if appropriate, send them to Albany Law School for a final decision.